Contact Brooke Ball

 Part II: Purpose of Research Grant (1 double-spaced page): Explain precisely how you intend to use the grant and how it would enable you to advance your dissertation research.

 2. Project Budget: Please use this form to list all your projected expenses for your project.

 Advisor Recommendation Letter:

-The selection committee is composed of selected graduate program chairs and the Dean of the Graduate School of Arts and Sciences, and you will be notified of its decision by the end of March.
+The selection committee is composed of selected graduate program chairs and the Dean of the Graduate School of Arts and Sciences, and you will be notified of its decision during the first week in April.

 The 2014-15 online application will be available beginning January 7, 2014.
 You will first need to login or create an account in the online application system to access the application.